Karso04/TallSquirrel/README.md

 # TallSquirrel

+IM UPDATING THE MOD FOR PRIVATE LOBBYS ONLY!

 Makes your squirrel tall in Flying Squirrel Chase

 Currently there is NO toggle, but will be added soon.